-According to TxDOT, intersections are the most commonplace for accidents with motorcycles to occur.
+According to TxDOT, intersections are the most commonplace for motorcycle accidents.
 About a quarter of motorcycle crashes happen when a vehicle makes a left-hand turn in front of a motorcyclist.
 This might occur because the driver failed to see the motorcycle.

 Helmets Are Not Always Required in Texas

 Unfortunately, motorcycle accidents often result in very serious injuries.
 Motorcyclists should always wear a helmet.
 Texas Administrative Code §21.5201 (c)(1)(2) allows riders to be exempt from wearing a helmet if they carry health insurance that includes motorcycle health.

 However, riders should protect themselves from harm in any way possible.
-Always wear proper shoes and clothing to protect the body in case of an accident.
+Always wear proper shoes and clothing to protect the body in an accident.

 Serious Injuries and Deaths From Bike Wrecks

 The most serious injuries occur at speeds over 40 MPH.
 However, even a low-speed accident can result in severe injuries or fatalities.
 Injuries often include broken bones, lacerations, contusions, and neck and back injuries.

 Head trauma is likely the most serious of injuries to motorcyclists in accidents.
-Head trauma occurs when the rider’s head makes an impact on the roadway or another vehicle.
+Head trauma occurs when the rider’s head impacts the roadway or another vehicle.

 Head trauma may require surgical treatment and is always considered a medical emergency.
 Some motorcyclists will recover from their injuries, while others may require months or years of treatment.

 Some injuries might be life-threatening, and others might result in a lifelong disability.
-These types of injuries are serious, and the negligent party should be held responsible for the damages.
+These injuries are serious, and the negligent party should be held responsible for the damages.
 Given the traffic congestion in Houston, motorcycle riding in Houston is especially dangerous on major highways.

 Contact a Motorcycle Accident Attorney

 If you were hurt in a motorcycle accident, your first concern is to receive medical care.
 Then, contact an experienced personal injury attorney to discuss the situation.
 The law limits the time to file a claim, so do not delay.

-There is no question you should talk to a motorcycle accident lawyer in Houston when injured in a motorcycle accident.
+You should talk to a motorcycle accident lawyer in Houston when you are injured in a motorcycle accident.
 Call the legal team at Baumgartner Law Firm today to learn how we can protect your rights and help you get the compensation you deserve.